jinhale/DavidDFriedman/README.md

 # CONTACT

-If you need to directly contact the maintainer, please see my github account, jinhale, for details.
+If you need to directly contact the maintainer, please see the github account, jinhale, for details.